NGTS/RainSensor/README.md

-# Raspberry Pi Rain Sensor
+## Raspberry Pi Rain Sensor

-* checkRainSensor   - calibration script to check for false rain alerts
+* checkRainSensor   - script to calibrate and poll the rain sensors
 * rainsensor.py - script for running the rain sensor.

 ## Usage